 We also offer community support on GitHub where you can file an issue, bug, or feature request.
-Alternatively, you may find help from other members of the community on the general Microsoft Community or the Microsoft PowerShell Tech Community.
-We offer no guarantee there that your issue will be addressed or resolved in a timely manner.
+Also, you may find help from other members of the community on the general Microsoft Community or the Microsoft PowerShell Tech Community.
+We offer no guarantee there that the community will address or resolve your issue in a timely manner.
 If you have a problem that requires immediate attention, you should use the traditional, paid support options.

 Lifecycle of PowerShell Core

 PowerShell Core is adopting the Microsoft Modern Lifecycle Policy.
 This support lifecycle is intended to keep customers up-to-date with the latest versions.

 The version 6.x branch of PowerShell Core will be updated approximately once every six months (examples: 6.0, 6.1, 6.2, etc.)

 You must update within six months after each new minor version release to continue receiving support.

 For example, if PowerShell Core 6.1 is released on July 1, 2018, you would be expected to update to PowerShell Core 6.1 by January 1, 2019 to maintain support.

 The Modern Lifecycle Policy also requires that Microsoft give customers 12 months notice before discontinuing support for a product (that is, PowerShell Core).

 Eventually, we expect PowerShell Core will adopt the "long-term servicing" approach.
 In this servicing approach, we would require only servicing and security updates to stay in support on a specific branch/version of 6.x.

 The following table to see what platform the version of PowerShell Core you are using is officially supported.